binnev/pygame_sandbox/platformer/README.md

 - [ ] Get hitboxes working using just pygame's `Rect` class.
 - [ ] Can I get pygame to detect collisions with anything other than rectangles?
 Perhaps masks?
 - [ ] Can I approximate the hit/hurtboxes I want using only pygame `Rect` and `Ellipse` classes?
-- [ ] Can I program my own hitboxes using shapely?
+- [ ] Can I program my own hitboxes using [shapely](https://shapely.readthedocs.io/en/latest/manual.html)?
 And can I plot those arbitrary polygons to the screen?
+"""
+Try shapely:
+For intersections of hitboxes, hurtboxes, etc
+"""

 ## drawing objects to screen
 Sprite groups have a convenient built in `.draw()` method.
 However, this method simply blits the sprite objects' `sprite.image` attribute to the screen using the position of `sprite.rect`.